macnult/ping-multiple-hosts/README.md

 .4

 ----------
-Pinging a host ID of your choice (For example, .200):
+Adding a host ID of your choice (For example, .200):